kimekent/Masters-Thesis/README.md

 	- 4: '20231216-185922-chromatic-bevel.tar.gz'
 	- BERT-Pipeline: '20231216-212421-impulsive-frequency.tar.gz'

-Models 1-4 are trained on a spaCy pipeline with spaCy tokenizer and featurizer.
+Models 1-4 are trained on a spaCy pipeline with spaCy tokenizers and featurizers.
 The "BERT-Pipeline" model is trained on a pipeline usining BERT-embeddings ("distilbert-base-german-cased"), using the configuration specified in the `BERT_pipeline/`.
 Model 4 showed the best performance measured on F1 score.
 - `BERT_pipeline/`: Contains the necessary files to set up the BERT pipeline.
 The BERT pipeline uses BERT embeddings for NLU.
 - `test_data/`: Contains the test data used to test the model.
 - `testing_results`: Stores the output from the testing phase of the chatbot.
 It includes detailed `intent_reports` for each iteration.
 Additionally, the latest iteration's results are captured in `intent_error.json`, `intent_confusion_matrix.png`, and `intent_histogram.png`.
 - `MS_teams_files/`: Includes customized Rasa files essential for running the chatbot on Microsoft Teams.

-#### Intent-less Chatbot:
+#### Intent-Less Chatbot:
 - `data/`: Contains the cleaned web support ticketing dataset and scraped web help articles.
 - `ETL_web_help_articles/`: Contains scripts used to scrape and split web help articles.
 - `create_chroma_db.py`: Script used to create the Chroma vector database.